The thank you page is one of the most overlooked pages on a marketing website.

 Chances are, if you’ve been in content marketing for the past year or two, the concept of a lead magnet or content upgrade isn’t new to you.

-But here’s where Emil and the Snack Nation team do things different.
+But here’s where the Snack Nation team does things different.

 Their offer is a free discovery snack box plus a $200 Amazon gift card.
 You also get a discount for life just for downloading the PDF.